 Attach a point cloud to the model

-- Click the Point clouds button in the side pane.
+- Click the Point clouds button in the side pane, and then click Attach.

 - Browse for the point cloud file.

 - Change the point cloud scale, if needed.